archwrt/archwrt-dispatcher/README.md

 ***

 __Tipically, the above use the default interface from `ip route`.
-If you want to assign the interface manually, use the following instead:__
+If you want to assign the interface "manually", use the following instead:__

 `/etc/ppp/ip-up.d/10-archwrt-dispatcher.sh`